pitchmuc/aepp/docs/segmentation.md

 * expression : expression of the segment to be udpated
 * schema : schema of the segment to be udpated
 * ttlInDay : ttlInDays to be updated

+### updateScheduledBatchSegmentationJob
+Update the schedule for the Batch segmentation job for the all sandbox.\
+Argument:
+* schedule : REQUIRED : the schedule to update (ex: "0 0 1 * * ?" for daily at 1am)

 ### createExtenalAudience
 New process to create external audience with the new endpoint.\